exoplatform/exo-documentation/docs/PersonalApplications.rst

    Filter connection by name, position or skills and a pulldown to filter the list  : Everyone or My Connections.

  .. note:: -  *Everyone*: lists users who have registered in the eXo Platform system.
-           -  *My Connections*: lists users who have established connections with you.
-You can remove these connections by clicking Remove Connection.
+           -  *My Connections*: lists users connected with you.
+You can remove a connection by clicking on "Remove Connection" button.

 - |image2| Connections in which you can see information like Full Name, avatar, cover image, job title and connection button.